Overview

 Shelter Rock will consider the internal fees and expenses associated with each share class

-clients, and it is Shelter Rock's policy to choose the lowest-cost share class available,
+and it is Shelter Rock policy to choose the lowest-cost share class available, absent

-absent circumstances that dictate otherwise.
-For a complete discussion of expenses related
+circumstances that dictate otherwise.
+For a complete discussion of expenses related to each

-to each mutual fund, you should read a copy of the prospectus issued by that fund.
-Shelter
+mutual fund, you should read a copy of the prospectus issued by that fund.
+Shelter Rock can

-Rock can provide or direct you to a copy of the prospectus for any fund that we
+provide or direct you to a copy of the prospectus for any fund that we recommend to you.

 SMA advisory clients may be charged various fees in addition to the advisory fee charged